mysticswap/example-otc-project/README.md

 - **User Points Management**: Allows for adding new users, updating existing user points based on trading activities, and retrieving user points.
 - **Scheduled Updates**: Implements a scheduled task to periodically update all users' points based on our Mystic API OTC points data, ensuring the system reflects the latest trading activities accurately.
 - **API Endpoints**: Exposes RESTful API endpoints for interacting with the OTC market data and user points.

+### Service Layer (`app.service.ts`)

+The service layer contains the core business logic of the application.
+Here's how you can view and copy the code:

+1. Open the project in Visual Studio Code.
+2. Navigate to the `src` folder.
+3. Open the `app.service.ts` file.
+4. Use the "Go to File..." feature in VSCode to locate the file.
+5. Right-click on the file and select "Copy Path".
+6. Press `Cmd+C` (or `Ctrl+C` on Windows/Linux) to copy the file path.
+7. Paste the copied path into an IDE.

+### Controller Layer (`app.controller.ts`)

+Similarly, to view and copy the controller layer code:

+1. Follow steps similar to those above but target the `app.controller.ts` file instead.

 ## Technical Stack